 Aerobic respiration is central to life.
 Oxygen consumption measurements are therefore a key parameter across biological research, providing a direct and specific measure of mitochondrial function and aerobic metabolism.
 While measurement of basal respiration alone is highly informative, it can be blind to underlying metabolic impairments or adaptations that do not reveal themselves under basal conditions.
 ‘Stressing’ the cells, however, can reveal these alterations allowing the identification of subtle mitochondrial impairment or increased metabolic capacity.

 Luxcel Biosciences Ltd announce world first physiologically relevant, in vitro Ischemia-Reperfusion Model

-Ischemia-reperfusion (IR) injury, occurs in the body when blood supply returns to tissues after a period of oxygen and nutrient deprivation.
-It is an important feature of several diseases including cardiac arrest, stroke and cancer, and is a critical consideration during transplantation.
+Ischemia-reperfusion (IR) injury, occurs in the body when blood supply returns to tissues after a period of oxygen and nutrient deprivation, and it is an important feature of several diseases.
 While significant advances have been made in understanding IR injury, progress has been impaired by i. the absence of a method to accurately and reproducibly replicate injury conditions in vitro, and ii. tools have not been available to quantitatively measure real-time cellular oxygenation in the ischemic cells.

 AACR New Horizons for Cancer Research – Hypoxia-Induced Signalling Poster Download Now!